 “For 45 years, as a scientist I have studied, written, and taught about the threat that sheet glass and plastic pose to birds.
 I am motivated by available and growing evidence that bird-building collisions are an important conservation, building industry, legal, and animal welfare issue for birds and people worldwide.
 I feel privileged and honored to have served on the Board of an organization that is a model world leader addressing the unintended and unwanted avian mortality resulting from bird-window collisions.”

 A core team oversees the day-to-day management of FLAP Canada.

 A co-founder of FLAP, Michael has over 30 years’ experience bringing attention to the bird collision issue.
 He has worked tirelessly with government – federal, provincial, municipal – to develop migratory bird protection policies, collaborated with manufacturers of bird-deterrent technologies, and produced FLAP’s BirdSafe® Building Standards and its accompanying building auditing tool.
 He has also co-authored numerous reports, peer-reviewed articles, and research papers.
 Finally, he has taught numerous workshops to industry professionals, and addressed audiences on the issue and bird-safe solutions.

 On staff since 2005, her activities include fundraising and public policy development.
 She has a Bachelor of Political Science.

-A founding member of FLAP, Paloma has been on staff since 2012.
-She is a wildlife rehabilitator.
-Her main activities include overseeing the building monitoring program, public outreach and volunteer coordination.
+A founding member of FLAP, Paloma was the Program Coordinator from 2012 to 2024.
+She is a wildlife rehabilitator, and her main activities included overseeing the building monitoring program, public outreach and volunteer coordination.